chrishumboldt/renegade-utility/README.md

-# renegade-utility
+# Renegade Utility

 A set of utility functions for the Renegade.